thebuzzstop/StateEngineCrank/docs/_source/SleepingBarber.rst

     SleepingBarber simulation Barber state diagram.

-    This image was created using PlantUML with the UML contained in the Barber.py docstring.
+    This image was created using PlantUML with the UML contained in the Barber.py docstring :ref:`SleepingBarberUml`.

 Customer State Diagram
 ----------------------